LoginRadius/engineering-portal/content/blog/angular-state-management-with-ngxs/index.md

 ## How NGXS works:
-NGXS is very simple to use as compared to other state management redux and Akita.
+NGXS is very simple to use as compared to other state management patterns like redux and Akita.
 NGXS takes full advantages of angular and typescript over the redux pattern.
 There are majors 4 concepts to NGXS
 #### 1. Store:
-It is a global state container and manage the states of the application.it dispatches actions.
+It is a global state container and manages the states of the application.We can dispatche the actions to perform certain openrations.
 ```typescript
     this.store.dispatch(new TodoActions.AddTodo(form));
 ```
 #### 2. Actions
-Actions is a type of command which should be called when something happens or you want to trigger at any event like for adding new todo,listing todo etc.
+An Actions is a type of command which should be called when something happens or you want to trigger at any event like for adding new todo,listing todo etc.
 ```typescript
 export class AddTodo {
     static readonly type = '[Todo] Add';